Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Methodology

 From the isolated stars within each evolutionary polygonal area in our CMDs, and all of the stars in unidentified areas we visualize two histograms: one with proper motion in the right ascension direction ($\mu_{\alpha*}$) and one in proper motion declination direction ($\mu_{\delta}$).

-In each corresponding histogram of $\mu_{\alpha}*$ and $\mu_{\delta}$ for each defined evolutionary feature and within our identified contaminated areas, there exist two distinct peaks, indicating two distinct populations within our sample as seen in the top and right panel in Figure~\ref{fig:histogram}.
+In each corresponding histogram of $\mu_{\alpha}*$ and $\mu_{\delta}$ for each defined evolutionary feature and within our identified contaminated areas, there exist two distinct peaks, indicating two distinct populations within our sample as seen in Figure~\ref{fig:histogram}.
 Using reported literature values from \citet{2018Gaia} for the Sgr core within Table C.2, we identify one of these peaks as being Sgr member stars with a $\mu_{\alpha*} = -2.692\:\mathrm{mas\cdot yr^{-1}}$ and $\mu_{\delta} = -1.359\:\mathrm{mas\cdot yr^{-1}}$.